Ava-Fox/caleb-best-of/README.md

         - Concatinated string for timestamps?
 Same link but add &t=?h?m?s

     - [x] "Caleb is Baeleb"

-    ##### NEXT STEPS:
-    - [x ] set up ssh on new computer
-    - [ ] manually adding stuff to db
-    - [ ] add a route that displays data from db
-        - get list of all best moments, and render template that loops over all of them and shows on page
-    - [ ] post route to send data to (adding more moments to db form)
-    - [ ] avafox.net/calebcurrywillyoumarryme

 ###### Random tips learned
     - BITCHIN' HOTKEYS